 - Keep up to date with CDC and NPS guidelines

 - Continue to enjoy outdoors activities and take our guests to less populated areas

 - Wash hands and use sanitizer often, continue to use masks where requested

 Read on for more detailed information on our procedures:

 Vaccinations for COVID 19 are now widely available and safe.
 We highly recommend you receive the recommended course of COVID 19 vaccines, as well as the seasonal flu and tdap vaccines before participating in a Timberline Adventures tour.
-If you choose not to get vaccinated, we will require that you show proof of a negative COVID 19 test no more than 48 hours before the tour begins, and we will ask that you follow additional procedures while on tour.
 Through this experience, we have found some of our additional procedures to have a benefit for everyone on the tour, and will therefore be keeping them in place as we navigate beyond the pandemic.

 Before we assemble for our tours:

 We ask our guests to take some precautions to lessen the risks of bringing disease to our tour.
-If you are exhibiting any symptoms of illness within a couple days of the tour, you must take a COVID 19 test and report the results to the office.
+If you are exhibiting any symptoms of illness within a couple days before the tour, you must take a COVID 19 test and report the results to the office.
 A positive test indicates that you are required to excuse yourself from any tour lasting 10 days or less.
 A negative test result means you can participate, while following additional precautions as listed below.
 Please do all you can during travel to protect yourself by washing your hands frequently, wearing a mask if requested, and practicing reasonable care to avoid close contact with others.